 firewall-config which can be installed from the repos, and on servers you can install Cockpit to help you manage firewalls and a whole bunch of other stuff.
 However, I'll be teaching you the command-line way to do things in this tutorial for a couple of reasons:

 - If you're running a server, you'll be using the command line for most of this stuff anyway.
-Lots of tutorials and guides for Rocky server will give command line instructions for firewall management, and it's best that you understand those instructions, rather than just copying and pasting whatever you see.
+Lots of tutorials and guides for the Rocky server will give command-line instructions for firewall management, and you should understand those instructions rather than just copying and pasting whatever you see.

 - Understanding how the

 firewalldcommands work might help you better grasp how the firewall software works.
-You can take the same principles you learn here, and have a better idea what you're doing if you do decide to use a graphical interface in the future.
+You can take the same principles you learn here and better understand what you're doing if you decide to use a graphical interface in the future.

 Prerequisites and Assumptions¶